S.O.I.D.s International

 Resources

 The first step is to admit you have a problem!
-Other soids know what you are going through, and have compiled this list of resources to help you cope with the special challenges you face every day.
+Other SOIDs know what you are going through, and have compiled this list of resources to help you cope with the special challenges you face every day.